We are building frontier virtual modeling and simulation technologies that are loved by biologists of all kinds, from classical to computational.

 For example, an average of 86% of drugs fail in clinical trials and it costs USD 2 billion to bring a drug to the market.
 The key reasons for this high failure rate is a lack of understanding of the underlying (disease) biology and the mechanism of action of the drug on a patient level.

-For simulating models, we are building the world’s most powerful and versatile simulation engine called Endogenics.
+To simulate these models, we are building the world’s most powerful and versatile simulation engine, the EndoGenics™ Simulation Engine.
 We developed from first principles a framework to integrate different biological mechanisms and laws and evolve them over time.
 This framework is able to handle highly non-linear dynamics and extreme variation in rates, often observed in biology between different mechanisms.
+As such, it is the first simulation engine natively able to simulate models built from common data structures, like the pathway database Reactome.
 It is further designed to be suitable for modern high performance computing architectures to deal with large scale models and simulations.

 Currently, accessible tools and frameworks are missing to build large scale mechanism based models.
 To do so, three fundamental challenges need to be addressed: